 The Lake 111™ Aluminum series are full-size knives which have 3.125" blades and measure 7.25" overall when opened.
 They are available with Razor-Sharp or Combined Razor-Sharp and Triple-Point™ Serrated edges.
 These models come with a custom stainless steel clip in a brushed finish.

 Ron's breakthrough is his patented* Lock Back Safety (L.B.S.™) which allows the user to slide the small L.B.S. button forward to lock the blade both in the open and closed positions.
-When locked open, it is virtually impossible to accidentally release the blade even during vigorous cutting tasks.
+When locked open, it is less likely to release the blade even during vigorous cutting tasks.
 For those who are concerned about accidental opening, in-pocket or on-belt, simply slide the button forward to lock the knife closed until its next use.

 The blade is a classic drop point with a flat grind for strength and a brushed finish.
 Blade steel is premium 8Cr14MoV stainless steel (equivalent to AUS 8).
 Dual Lake-style thumb studs give fast either-hand opening, and the lockback release allows easy one-hand closing.